ClaudioBarrera25/ClaudioBarrera25/README.md

 - 👋 Hi, I’m @ClaudioBarrera25
-- 👀 I’m interested in data science and combustion research
+- 👀 I’m interested in data science and data analysis on energy, finance, research and marketing.
 - 🌱 I’m currently learning Python and soon Javascript

 <!---